Your Expert Guide to Service Dogs Ontario – 2023 Edition

 Ontario Does Not Recognize Emotional Support Animals

 The province of Ontario does not recognize ESAs at all.
 Ontario does not have any laws about ESAs and there is no additional housing access for ESAs.
-Check out my detailed guide to Emotional Support Dogs OntarioOpens in a new tab. for more information.
+Check out my detailed guide to Emotional Support Dogs Ontario for more information.

 In the U.S., emotional support animals have rights to housing, but not public access.

 In Ontario, If you have a pet that you use for emotional support reasons, there is good news: Landlords in Ontario cannot prevent tenants from owning pets.
-This is according to Section 14 of the Residential Tenancies ActOpens in a new tab..
+This is according to Section 14 of the Residential Tenancies Act.

 Pet Fees for Emotional Support Animals